asutherland/arbitrarypushlog/README.md

 The npm version is no good and so you need to git clone the below and then install using npm somehow.
 (I use "npm link".)

 - compress: decompress, npm packageable one from git://github.com/sjmulder/node-compress.git

-## Server Development Notes:
+## Server Optional Deps

-There appears to be a bug in connect where it serves an incorrect cache-control header that is space delimited rather than comma delimited.
-I saw a connect rewrite going on, so I have not tried to upstream.
-You may want to hack your connect install in the event the caching screw-up is harshing your development.
+For development:
+- node-dev: Auto-restart helper; the webserve scripts use this if present on the path.